datasciencesg/workshops/SaveU2000/Beginners/Chapter2.md

  - Do try to learn about new variants on top of CNN and architectures other than CNN through arixv or new reseach papers
  - Usually when most bootcamps/coding courses prepare the materials for a certain well know architecture, you can most probably learn about it by googling the architecture name with the DL framework of your choice.

  P/S: I do see some DL training courses touch of state-of-the-art or fresh out of the oven architectures and those usually leave me impressed.
+Otherwise if it's simply introducing CNN, there's more than enough information out there to learn for free =)